My Health and Ayurveda

 Trauma is a fact of life.

-Though our body initially functions much like a symphony, the troubles begin through trauma.
+Though our body initially as a baby functions much like a symphony, the troubles begin through trauma.
 (Trauma here means anything that produces toxicity in the body.)

-A key understanding from Ayurveda is that a mental, or emotional component of trauma has to have a physical correlate – for example, lactic acid from over-exercising.
+A key understanding from Ayurveda is that 'mental or emotional trauma' has a physical correlate – for example, lactic acid from straining the body while exercising.
 If trauma occurs there must be a physical component.
-The problem for most of us is that sometimes/often these physical 'bits' - called 'ama' in Ayurveda - are not gotten rid of.
-And the further problem is that the body has no storage bin for them.
+The problem for most of us is that sometimes/often these physical 'bits' - called 'ama' in Ayurveda - are not excreted And the further problem is that the body has no storage bin for them.
 They lodge wherever they can find a place: the joints, as arthritis; the arteries, as plaque; the kidneys, as stones, etc. And they lodge in the cells and even smaller places - in the micro-channels.
 When this happens – and this often begins at a very young age – they block and distort, and sometimes destroy the body's intelligence of how to rebuild.
 Trauma is inevitable but the residue - ama - may be released.

-Of course, a good night's sleep, or an evening laughing with friends can help the body release these physical 'bits'.
+Of course, a good night's sleep, or an evening spent laughing with friends can help the body release these physical 'bits'.
 And for the fortunate – those with a highly efficient physiology – most of the physical toxicity is easily released.
-Even though most of us do our best to avoid trauma the 'bits' are inevitable.
+But even though most of us do our best to avoid trauma it is inevitable, and the 'bits' accumulate.

-What happens as the years pass is that the 'bits' clog up physiology and the building blocks of our physiology become imbalanced - one dosha shows up in excess and crowds out the functioning of the others.
+As the years pass the 'bits' clog up physiology and the building blocks of physiology become imbalanced - one dosha shows up in excess and crowds out the functioning of the others resulting in:

 CRAVINGS